AnnaMarczynska/nemesisDigitalBoardGame/README.md

 ### dataStorage folder

+    - charactersPositionOnBoard.json: stores current positions of all characters on the board
+    - coordinatesSets.json: predefined sets of coordinates
+    - corridorsBoard.json: data for all corridors: areRipples, connectedRooms
+    - corridorsData.ts: data for corridor: if there are ripples, what values triggers ripples and info about connected rooms
+    - gameCoordinates.json: stores shuffled coordinates for particular game session
+    - hexesData.ts: data for all hex types: type, related rooms and related corridors data
+    - playersOnBoardPositions.json: stores order number of player who is taking ripple test
+    - roomsBoard.json: instance of rooms on the board used during game
     - roomsData.ts: data for all room types: room name, type, description, computer information
-    - hexesData.ts: data for all hex types: type, related rooms and related corridors data
-    - corridorsData.ts: data for corridor: if there are ripples, what values triggers ripples and info about connected rooms
     - roomStatusData.ts: data for room statuses: statuses (slime, door, damaged, fire, silence, danger) and items count
-    - corridorsBoard.json: instance of corridors on the board used during game
-    - roomsBoard.json: instance of rooms on the board used during game

 ### rooms folder